Harmonic Convolutional Networks based on Discrete Cosine Transform: Image Classification

 \subsection{ImageNet dataset}

-In this section we present results obtained on ImageNet-1K classification task.
-To deploy harmonic networks on large-scale datasets a few adjustments are applied to the harmonic blocks: Firstly, in the absence of BN inside harmonic block we merge the linear operations of feature extraction with DCT basis and weighted combination of responses (use of Algorithm~\ref{alg:mem_eff_harm_block}).
-Secondly, we normalize DCT filters by their L1 norm.
+We present here results obtained on ImageNet-1K classification task.
 ResNet~\cite{He16} with 50 layers is adopted as the baseline.
-Following~\cite{Gross16} we apply stride on 3x3 convolution instead of the first 1x1 convolution in the block.
 To reduce memory consumption maxpooling is not used, instead the first convolution layer employs stride 4 to produce equally-sized features; we refer to this modification as ResNet-50 (no maxpool).
 The following harmonic modifications refer to this baseline without maxpooling after the first layer.
-Similarly to the above reported CIFAR experiments we investigate the performance of three harmonic modifications of the baseline: (i) replacing solely the initial 7x7 convolution layer with harmonic block (with BN) with 7x7 DCT filters, (ii) replacing all convolution layers with receptive field larger than 1x1 with equally-sized harmonic blocks, (iii) compressed version of the fully-harmonic network.
-Each model is trained with stochastic gradient descent with learning rate 0.1, reduced 10 times every 30 epochs reporting the final accuracy at epoch 100.
-We employ batch size of 256, weight decay 0.0001 and random scale, aspect ratio \& horizontal flip augmentation as recommended in~\cite{Szegedy15}, producing 224$\times$224 crops.
+We investigate the performance of three harmonic modifications of the baseline: (i) replacing solely the initial 7x7 convolution layer with harmonic block (with BN) with 7x7 DCT filters, (ii) replacing all convolution layers with receptive field larger than 1x1 with equally-sized harmonic blocks, (iii) compressed version of the fully-harmonic network.
+The models are trained as described in~\cite{Ulicny19b}, and here we report accuracy after 100 epochs.